usukhbayar-erdenebat/Power-Semiconductor-Devices/README.md

     V_dc = 300 [V]

 # **❗ Question 1 ❗**

-> [!NOTE]
-> Some assumption taken within this report

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.

 <code style="color : red">_1.
 Design doping concentration of N drift region of MOSFET (Fig 1) for VB=700V_</code>